priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Strings
+**One-liner**: Immutable text sequences - can slice and manipulate but can't change original.
+**Concept**: Immutable sequences of Unicode characters.
+Support indexing, slicing, and various string methods for manipulation.
 **Analogy**: Like a necklace of beads (characters) that you can examine, slice, or modify.
 ```python
 text = "Hello World"